Deltares/Wflow.jl/docs/src/intro/use_cases.md

 relation to rainfall-runoff processes, which can be modeled using high-resolution rainfall-runoff models.

-In this study we applied the Wflow\_sbm model in combination with a fate-and-transport and water quality model (DelWaq) to simulate the movement of plastics through five large river basins and on three island and coastal zones (Krabi, Phuket, and Ko Samui; see screenshot of the model below) in Thailand.
+In this study we applied the wflow\_sbm model in combination with a fate-and-transport and water quality model (DelWaq) to simulate the movement of plastics through five large river basins and on three island and coastal zones (Krabi, Phuket, and Ko Samui; see screenshot of the model below) in Thailand.
 Together with our partners Panya Consultants and HII, we were able